saidvandeklundert/go/README.md

 const minute = 60 *second
 ```

+## The Go runtime

+The Go runtime provides a number of services:
+- built-in types and functions (example, the `slice` and the `append` function)
+- networking
+- concurrency
+- garbage collection
+- memory allocation

+The Go runtime is compiled into every binary.
+This makes it easy to distribute Go programs and avoid worries over whether or not you will be able to run a program on a system after it was compiled.

+To clarify, because of the Go runtime, there is no need for a VM that runs the code (like in Java) and Go does not need to be installed on the system that executes the compiled program.
 ## Stack and heap

 [Understanding Allocations: the Stack and the Heap - GopherCon SG 2019](https://www.youtube.com/watch?v=ZMZpH4yT7M0)